microsoft/pxt-adafruit/docs/reference/pins/servo-write-pin.md

 # Servo Write Pin

-Writes a value to the servo on to the specified [pin](/device/pins) (``P0``, ``P1``, ``P2``), controlling the shaft accordingly.
+Write a value to the servo on the specified [pin](/device/pins) and control the shaft.

-* on a standard servo, this will set the angle of the shaft (in degrees), moving the shaft to that orientation.
-* on a continuous rotation servo, this will set the speed of the servo (with 0 being full-speed in one direction, 180 being full speed in the other, and a value near 90 being no movement).
+This function will move the shaft of a standard servo to the specified angle, or set the speed of a continuous rotation servo. (`0` specifies full speed in one direction, `180` specifies full speed in the other, and approximately `90` specifies no movement.)

 ```sig
 pins.servoWritePin(AnalogPin.P0, 180)